All Episodes

 I don't think that's what's going on here.

-I think I think this is a pretty crafty move, actually.
+I think this is a pretty crafty move, actually.

-It's gonna depend on the president doing it for it to fulfill uh my theory on this, but I think they're trying to get the Democrats to have some ownership of this.
+It's going to depend on the president doing it for it to fulfill my theory on this.

-Because we're not pulling out any time soon.
+Because we're not pulling out anytime soon.

 I don't care what anybody says.